ibm-cloud-docs/openshift/vpc-vni.md

 VNIs are available only on clusters with bare metal worker nodes running Red Hat CoreOS (RHCOS).
 {: note}

-Floating IP addresses are not currently supported for dynamic VNIs.
-{: note}

 ## VNI architecture in OpenShift clusters
 {: #vpc-vni-architecture}